Our free membership, business.com+, takes the pain out of choosing new business services.

 TipBottom line

-For a slam dunk like Danny DeVito's limoncello, your business should conduct market research to identify what your competitors are doing and what your target market is missing.
+For a slam dunk like Danny DeVito's limoncello, your business should conduct market research to identify what your competitors are doing — and what your target market is missing.

 How to attract a celebrity investor to your startup

-Whether or not you’re in the food and beverage industry, your startup may be ripe for funding – and who says that investment can’t come from somebody famous?
-While preexisting connections to celebrities can certainly help, there are a few things you can do to make your product appealing to a prospective investor.
+Whether or not you’re in the food and beverage industry, your startup may be ripe for funding — and who says that investment can’t come from somebody famous?
+While preexisting connections to celebrities can certainly help, there are a few things you can do to make your product appealing to a prospective investor:

-“You’ll have to make sure that this is an investor whose image is aligned with your brand,” Proctor said.
+• Understand your potential investor: According to Proctor, the key to attracting high-profile investors (or any investor, for that matter) is researching the investor’s background thoroughly.
+“You’ll have to make sure that this is an investor whose image is aligned with your brand,” Proctor advised.
 “It’s also as important that their followers or market also coincides with your target market, or else the partnership might not be beneficial for both parties.”

 With the right product and the right celebrity behind it, you too can wind up drunk on money — without the hangover.